• Skip to primary navigation

 #1 Fill the Bottom Chamber with Water

 Fill the bottom chamber with cold water.
 Stumptown Coffee advises pre-heating the water, so the coffee doesn’t cook on the stove.
-That may be a good idea if you use the large 6-cup Bialetti, but I found with the 3 cup maker, it made no difference to the taste and was more of a hassle.
+It may be a good idea to use the large 6-cup Bialetti, but I found that with the 3-cup maker, it made no difference to the taste and was more of a hassle.
 Try both ways and do whatever works best for you.

 fill bialetti with water